gravitational/teleport/docs/4.2/aws_terraform_guide.md

 ## Set up variables

 Terraform modules use variables to pass in input.
-You can do this on the command line to `terraform plan`, by editing the `vars.tf` file or the way we do it - by setting environment variables.
+You can do this in a few ways:

+- on the command line to `terraform apply`
+- by editing the `vars.tf` file
+- by setting environment variables

+For this guide, we are going to make extensive use of environment variables.
+This is because it makes it easier for us to reference values from our configuration when running Teleport commands.

-Any environment variable starting with `TF_VAR_` is automatically stripped down, so `TF_VAR_test_variable` becomes `test_variable` to Terraform.
+Any set environment variable starting with `TF_VAR_` is automatically processed and stripped down by Terraform, so `TF_VAR_test_variable` becomes `test_variable`.

 We maintain an up-to-date list of the variables and what they do in the README.md file under [the `examples/aws/terraform` section of the Teleport repo](https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/README.md)